Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

 [extra]
 author = "Colin McCulloch"
 usesKtex = true
+ghissue = 9
 +++

-Ok in [part 1](@/blog/2022-07-04-colour-finder-1/index.md) we looked at finding dominant colours in an image, we got as far as showing the top 8 colours by pixel count, and showed that this isn't necessarily the best solution for real world images as there are micro variations of colour within the image that aren't always immediately obvious to the naked eye.
+Ok in [part 1](@/blog/2022-07-04-colour-finder-1/index.md) we looked at finding dominant colours in an image, we got as far as showing the top 8 colours by pixel count, and showed that this isn't necessarily the best solution for real-world images as there are micro variations of colour within the image that aren't always immediately obvious to the naked eye.

 <!-- more -->

-Lets take a closer look at the first image we had trouble with the Panda:
+Let's take a closer look at the first image we had trouble with the Panda:

 {{ figure(path="panda.jpeg", isColocated=true, caption="Maybe not the best pic in the world but I took it so I like it", alt="red panda in a tree") }}

-The original image is cropped from a 10 megapixel DSLR and looks reasonably sharp but lets see what it looks like if we zoom in to the point where the individual pixels become visible:
+The original image is cropped from a 10-megapixel DSLR and looks reasonably sharp but let's see what it looks like if we zoom in to the point where the individual pixels become visible:

 {{ figure(path="zoom.png", isColocated=true, caption="Now enhance... no?", alt="400% zoom of the panda image") }}

 At around 400% we can see that there's actually a fair amount of noise in this image, and what looks like single blocks of colour to our eyes are actually made up of many small colour variations that blend together into what we see.

 So how do we go from this to pulling out what we could consider dominant colours from the image?
-Lets take a look at one potential way of doing things.
+Let's take a look at one potential way of doing things.

 ## *k*-means clustering

 We're looking to find distinct groups of similar colours, to do this we'll use what's known as [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) we're going to use the naïve k-means which is one of the more simple versions of the algorithm and is unoptimized.
 The basic steps are as follows:

-1. Grab all of our individual colours from the image as 3 point coordinates
+1. Grab all of the colours from the image as 3-point coordinates
 2. Determine an initial set of points, we'll select these at random, our *k* clusters
-3. **Assign** each colour to one of these initial *k* means based on the colours Euclidean distance to the cluster
+3. **Assign** each colour to one of these initial *k* means based on the colours' Euclidean distance to the cluster
 4. **Update** the means centroids based on the colours assigned to it

 We repeat steps 3 and 4 until updates no longer change the *k*-means, this is known as *convergence*